stanton26/AppDefense/labs/v2/horizon-lab.md

 # Introduction

-In this Lab we are going to create and install a Horizon 7 environment, using Cloud Pod Architectire to connect two Horizon environemnts for Global Management and Entitlement Rights.
+In this Lab we are going to create and install a Horizon 7 environment, using Cloud Pod Architecture to connect two Horizon environemnts for Global Management and Entitlement Rights.

 ## Viewing your SDDC

 ![SDDC-Network-01](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc01.jpg)

-After logging in, you should see a single SDDC in the user interface following the naming format Student-Workshop-#.#.
+After logging in, you should see two SDDCs in the user interface following the naming format Student-Workshop-#.#.

 An SDDC is a fully deployed environment including vSphere, NSX, vSAN and vCenter Server.
 Deployment of a fully configured SDDC takes about two hours, so for the purposes of this lab, we have the SDDC already deployed.
-This SDDC is in the same state as it would be if you have deployed it.
+This SDDC is in the same state as it would be if you had deployed it yourself.
 Let's take a look at the SDDC properties.

 1. First click on **View Details** to open the SDDC properties.